 In 2019, the California State Assembly passed a resolution that will force Christian pastors to affirm homosexuality.
 A “Luciferian gender equality” is pushed by law, as well as by woke Christian pastors.

 Paul Stone Williams, Doctorate in Pastor Care, was chairman of Orchard group, an evangelical mission group supporting churches.
 He was also a columnist, Christian TV host, devotional book author, and teacher at two big churches.

 Coming out as Paula Williams

 In 2012, Paul told his son, Jonathan, a preacher in New York, that he wants to live as a transgender woman.
 As a result, Paul had to resign from his church and was no longer welcomed to preach.

 Her crux is neo-feminism and fundamental LGBTQ civil rights.
 Recently, she talked at TEDx and said, “We will not have gender equity until you (men) are willing to give women your leadership opportunities.“

 Being transgender for Paula is not a sin.

 Alive but shamed; free but abandoned

-As Paula, she feels alive, yet shamed, alone, and abandoned.
+Paula feels alive, yet shamed, alone, and abandoned.
 A Christian friend reached out, “I am grateful for someone who overcame the unknown and cared,” she said in her video.

-Paula lost friends and finds comfort from her new allies.
+She lost friends and finds comfort from her new allies.
 She still goes to church, prays, and keeps her faith.
 Undoubtedly she shines among unbelievers with her “unusual” testimony.